HoraceAndTheSpider/UAGS/README.md

 # UAGS
 UAE Amiga Game Scraper, primarily for UAE4ARM/Amiberry on the Raspberry Pi.

+# *** NOTE: THIS SCRAPER PROJECT IS NO LONGER IN DEVELOPMENT ***

+I have decided to close down development of this project, as it has now been supeseded by the vastly superior SkyScraper project by Lad Muldjord.

+You can find details of his project here: https://github.com/muldjord/skyscraper

+***  Old ReadMe for reference ***

 This Python script will scrape game information form openretro.org in order to generate gamelist.xml, and can also download boxart/screenshots.